discoverygarden/gearman-init/README.md

 To start the workers immediately:
 ```# start gearman-workers```

-##SYSVINIT
+## sysvinit

 Copy the `sysvinit/gearman-workers` and `sysvinit/gearman-worker` files into `/etc/init.d`.

 Ensure permissions are 755

 To have the gearman workers start on system boot, run the following:
 /usr/sbin/update-rc.d gearman-workers defaults 99 20

 To start the workers immediately:
 ```# /etc/init.d/gearman-workers start```

+## Note

+There is a bug in gearman that may cause issue if the listening host/IP doesn't match the worker connection host/IP, ensure these are the same.

 ## Troubleshooting/Issues